sirixdb/sirixdb.github.io/docs/concepts.md

 Marc Kramis developed a novel sliding snapshot algorithm, which balances read/write performance to circumvent any write-peaks.

 The algorithm makes use of a sliding window.
 First, any changed record must be written during a commit.
 Second, any record older than a predefined length N of the window that has not been changed during these N-revisions must be written, too.
 Only these N-revisions at max have to be read.
 Fetching of the page fragments can be done in parallel or linear.
 In the latter case, the page fragments are read starting with the most recent revision.
 The algorithm stops once the full page has been reconstructed.
 You can find the best high-level overview of the algorithm in Marc's Thesis: [Evolutionary Tree-Structured Storage: Concepts, Interfaces, and Applications](http://kops.uni-konstanz.de/handle/123456789/27695)

+## Examples and Tutorials
+We know this can be alot to take in so there are some handmade tutorials and examples for you to see all of this theory in action!
+Within the bundles directory of this repository you will find sirix-examples!
+This contains both tutorials and examples of how you may directly interact with the code base.